kammas/aws-playground/Notes on AC SAP/Notes.md

 1. Cross region if configured to copy S3 across regions

 ##  AWS Batch (14:44)
+Managed compute service for large scale data analytics and processing<p>
+Used for jobs that can run without end user interaction or can be scheduled to run as resources permit<p>
+Handles the underlying compute and orchestration<p>
+Batch Components:
+1. AWS Batch Job - A script, executable or docker container that will be run and can also be dependant on other jobs
+2. Job Definition - Metadata for a Job (IAM permissions, Resource Config, Mount Points)
+3. Job Queue - Jobs are submitted to a queue where they wait for comput environment capacity.
+Queues are associated with 1+ compute environments
+4. Compute Environment Managed or Unmanaged - Configure instance type/size, vCPU amount,spot price or provide details of a compute environment i manage (ECS)

+In general AWS Batch deployment in our VPC -> Add a Job and Job Definitions -> jobs are submitted to queues having different priorities -> Resources are used processing the jobs based on priority and availability<p>
+Batch vs Lambda
+1. Infinite vs 15m max time
+2. Space unlimited (EBS) vs 512mb (for public lambda)
+3. Space unlimited (EBS) vs unlimited EFS (for VPC networking Private Lambda)
+4. Docker vs few programming languages
+5. not serverless vs serverless
+6. no time limit

+Managed vs Unmanaged
+1. Choose On-Demand, Spot Instances size/type, max spot price vs i manage everything

 ##  AWS Quicksight (4:08)
+Quicksight is a tool used for Business Analysis and Business Intelligence, that provides Ad-Hoc analysis and Visualizations<p>
+Connect Quicksight to data sources -> Transform Data -> Prepare Analysis -> Decide Sources can be
+1. Athena
+2. Aurora
+3. Redshift
+4. Redshift Spectrum
+5. S3
+6. AWS IOT
+7. Jira
+8. Github
+9. Twitter
+10. Salesforce
+11. MSSql Server
+12. MySQL
+13. Postgre
+14. Spark
+15. Snowflake
+16. Presto
+17. Terradata

 ##  SECTION QUIZ - DATA ANALYTICS
 # APP SERVICES, CONTAINERS & SERVERLESS
 ##  [Refresher] Introduction to containers (17:13)